-The entwinement identified by the Court was of two types: "entwinement . . . from the bottom up" and "entwinement from the top down" (531 U.S. at 300).
+The entwinement identified by the Court was of two types: "entwinement ... from the bottom up" and "entwinement from the top down" (531 U.S. at 300).
 The former focused on the relationship between the public school members of the Association (the bottom) and the Association itself; the latter focused on the relationship between the State Board of Education (the top) and the Association.
-As for "entwinement . . . up," 84 percent of the Association's members are public schools, and the Association is "overwhelmingly composed of public school officials who select representatives . . . , who in turn adopt and enforce the rules that make the system work" (531 U.S. at 299).
-As for "entwinement . . . down," Tennessee State Board of Education members "are assigned ex officio to serve as members" of the Association's two governing boards (531 U.S. at 300).
+As for "entwinement ... up," 84 percent of the Association's members are public schools, and the Association is "overwhelmingly composed of public school officials who select representatives . . ., who in turn adopt and enforce the rules that make the system work" (531 U.S. at 299).
+"There would be no recognizable Association, legal or tangible, without the public school officials, who do not merely control but overwhelmingly perform all but the purely ministerial acts by which the Association exists and functions in practical terms" (531 U.S. at 300).
+As for "entwinement ... down," Tennessee State Board of Education members "are assigned ex officio to serve as members" of the Association's two governing boards (531 U.S. at 300).
 In addition, the Association's paid employees "are treated as state employees to the extent of being eligible for membership in the state retirement system" (531 U.S. at 300).
 The Court concluded that "[t]he entwinement down from the State Board is . . . unmistakable, just as the entwinement up from the member public schools is overwhelming."
 Entwinement "to the degree shown here" required that the Association be "charged with a public character" as a state actor, and that its adoption and enforcement of athletics rules be "judged by constitutional standards" (531 U.S. at 302).

-The most obvious application of Brentwood is to situations where state action issues arise with respect to an association of postsecondary institutions (such as an intercollegiate athletic conference or an accrediting association) rather than an individual institution.
+The most obvious application of Brentwood is to situations where state action issues arise with respect to an association of postsecondary institutions rather than an individual institution.
 But the Brentwood entwinement approach would also be pertinent in situations in which a state system of higher education is bringing a formerly private institution into the system, and an "entwinement up" analysis might be used to determine whether the private institution would become a state actor for purposes of the federal Constitution.
-Similarly, the entwinement approach might be useful in circumstances in which a public postsecondary institution has created a captive organization (such as an athletics booster club), or affiliated with another organization outside the university (such as a hospital or health clinic), and the question is whether the captive or the affiliate would be considered a state actor.
+Similarly, the entwinement approach might be useful in circumstances in which a post-secondary institution has created a captive organization (such as an athletics booster club), or affiliated with another organization outside the university

+(such as a hospital or health clinic), and the question is whether the captive or the affiliate would be considered a state actor.

-In addition to all the cases above, in which the question is whether a postsecondary institution was engaged in state action, there have also been cases on whether a particular employee, student, or student organization-at a private or a public institution-was engaged in state action; as well as cases on whether a private individual or organization that cooperates with a public institution for some particular purpose was engaged in state action.
-While the cases focusing on the institution, as discussed previously, are primarily of interest to ostensibly private institutions, the state action cases focusing on individuals and organizations are particularly pertinent to public institutions.
-The following two cases are illustrative.
+1.5.2.2.
+When students, employees, and others may be engaged in state action.
+In addition to all the cases above, in which the question is whether a postsecondary institution was engaged in state action, there have also been cases on whether a particular student, employee, student organization, or affiliated entity-at a private or a public institution-was engaged in state action; as well as cases on whether a private individual or organization that cooperates with a public institution for some particular purpose was engaged in state action.
+While the cases focusing on the institution, as discussed in Section 1.5.2.1 above, are primarily of interest to ostensibly private institutions, the state action cases focusing on individuals and organizations can be pertinent to public institutions as well as private.